camrossi/aci_kubeadm/README.md

 ## Download acc-provision:
-From Cisco.com download dist-debs-\<version\>.tar.gz, unzip it and place the .deb file under **roles/aci-host/files/**
+From Cisco.com download `dist-debs-<version>.tar.gz`, unzip it and place the .deb file under `roles/aci-host/files/` Thi scrips is pre-configured to use `acc -provision_1.9.0-23_amd64.deb`, if you use a diffenret file you need edit the `inventory/group_vars/all.yml` file.

 ## Set the parameters
 ### inventory/group_vars/all.yml
-Customize inventory/group_vars/all.yml as per your requirements.
+Customize `inventory/group_vars/all.yml` as per your requirements.
 The included file has the configuration of my lab and every option should be self explanatory or has a comment.

 ### inventory/inventory